 The General Fund is used to pay the operating expenses of the Authority and is a source of payment for all general obligations of the Authority, including the Bonds, although it is not specifically pledged to secure the Bonds.
 Moneys comprising the General Fund's net assets may be used for any lawful purpose of the Authority.
+The Authority expects to continue to pay its general operating expenses from the General Fund and to maintain the General Fund's net asset position at a level determined to be appropriate by the Authority.
 No assurance can be given that moneys will be available in the General Fund for payment of debt service on Bonds, including the Offered Bonds, at any particular time.
 Each mortgage loan financed by the General Fund is herein referred to as a "General Fund Mortgage Loan."